TheUnderScorer/LofiPomodo/README.md

 ### Packing

-To build and pack the app run:
+To build and pack the app for your platform:

+* `npm run rebuild` - Rebuilds native dependencies for your platform
-* For macos build run `npm run build-macos`
+* `npm run build:all` - Builds renderer and main
-* For windows build run `npm run build-windows`
+* `npm run make` - Creates distributable for your platform

-Note: Linux support is planned in the future, feel free to submit PRs!

 ### Releases

 Releases are handled via `semantic-release` and are triggered automatically via commits on `master` branch.
 In order to run release manually run `npm run semantic-release`

+> Note: Builds for Apple M1 are being done on my Macbook Pro via a custom github runner, so they are available only when I start the release.